christiancable/christiancable.github.io/historical-documents/index.md

 A somewhat incomplete view of the past; full of terrible markup.

-Reconstructed with the help of the waybackmachine.
+Reconstructed with the help of the _WayBackMachine_.

 ## mid90s
 * ~~members.tripod.com/~Fraggle~~ - _lost_